Yeti47/HtmlUtilities/README.md

 ```

 ## Lists
-Technically, you can use the above HthmlTag class to generate lists in HTML.
+Technically, you can use the above HtmlTag class to generate lists in HTML.
 However, there is a shorter, much more convenient way to do this.

 ```PHP